yshan-geo/yshan-geo.github.io/content/authors/admin/_index.md

 ## About Me

-Yi Shan is an associate professor of Geotechnical Engineering at the Guangzhou University.
+Yi Shan is an associate professor of geotechnical engineering at the Guangzhou University.
 His research interests include progressive failure mechanisms in sand–clay mixtures, static and dynamic behavior of problematic soils and sustainable stabilization techniques, site-specific ground motion analysis and seismic design of underground structures.